fezhang/codedig/README.md

+### Understand Code

-We know more, we can achieve things better.
-And achieve more things.
+  * We know more, we can achieve things better.

+  * And achieve more things.

-Coding is same; and can help more.
+  * Coding is same; and can help more.